 Please see Model Target Generator Data Processing for more information.

-- Conclude the setup and start the training process by pressing Train.
-It may take a few minutes until a status or time remaining indicator appear.
+1. Conclude the setup and start the training process by pressing Train.
+It may take a few minutes until a status or time remaining indicator appears.
 The entire training process may take a while (2+ hours, depending on how many models are in your database).
 You may quit the MTG without affecting the training session.

 Exporting the Trained Database